-Regulations on Furniture and Furinishings in a Rental Property
+Regulations on Furniture and Furnishings in a Rental Property

-As from 1st January 1997 all furniture in a tenanted residential property must comply with the 1993 amendments to the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
-These regulations extend the scope of the Consumer Protection Act 1987 (CPA) to cover the supplying (hiring or lending) of specified goods (upholstered furniture and certain furnishings) “in the course of business”.
+From the 1st January 1997 all furniture in a rental property must comply with the 1993 amendments to the Furniture and Furnishings (Fire) (Safety) Regulations 1988.
+These safety regulations extend the scope of the Consumer Protection Act 1987 (CPA) to cover the supplying (hiring or lending) of specified goods (upholstered furniture and certain furnishings) “in the course of business”.

-As letting out property is classified as ‘business’ the furniture and furnishings supplied by a landlord in a rental property come under these regulations.
+The letting out of rental property is classified as ‘business’ and therefore the furniture and furnishings supplied by a landlord in a rental property come under these regulations.

-The regulations apply to the following furniture provided in a rental property:
+The safety regulations apply to the following furniture provided in a rental property: